 It makes some broadcasters feel good to read a story based on manipulated research reports that claim radio listening is as strong as ever.
 I’ve even seen some that claim radio listening is higher than before the pandemic.
+But it’s not.
+It’s down, and in some cases, the decline is dramatic.
 Radio has a problem.
 You feel it.
 You know it.
 But nobody is talking about steps to bring listeners back to radio.

 That’s a huge drop.

-So what can we do, other than cross our fingers and hope commuters will tune back in?
-And specifically, what can personalities do to capture and hold attention that doesn’t cost money, marketing, or in-person marketing at appearances and events?
+What can personalities do to capture and hold attention that doesn’t rely on budgets that have been slashed, non-existent marketing money, or in-person marketing at appearances and events?

-There aren’t any easy answers.
-But here are four things every personality can do right now to improve the audience experience and get in a position to recover from the decline.
+There aren’t easy answers.
+But here are four things every personality can do right now to improve the audience experience and recover.

 I see this in virtually every research project.
 Many shows are simply hard to follow.
-As you know, listeners don’t listen much, nor do they pay that much attention to the radio.
-It’s primarily a background medium.
+Listeners don’t listen much, nor do they pay close attention to the radio when it’s on.
+It’s often a background medium.